-The Finance Committee will recommend to Council, on an annual basis and prior to the preparation of the Society’s next fiscal year budget, the amount of cash from the Supportive Fund that is available to Council.
+The Finance Committee will recommend to Council, on an annual basis and prior to the preparation of the Society’s next fiscal year budget, the amount of cash (typically up to 4%) from the Supportive Fund that is available to Council.

-- Disbursements exceeding 4% require a 2/3 approving vote of Council.
+- Disbursements exceeding 4% will require a 2/3 approving vote of Council.

 - Funding via the Supportive Fund will be allocated annually for activities for a period not to exceed 3 years based upon annual review by Council prior to the next fiscal year.
 Funding through the Supportive Fund is not intended to be used for long-term, recurring expenditures.